vsbaghel/MTFP/README.md

 **Cite this paper:**

-**V.S.
-Baghel** and S. Durga Bhavani, "Multiple team formation using an evolutionary approach," In Proceedings of Eleventh International Conference on Contemporary Computing (IC3), pp 1-6, 2-4 August 2018, Noida, India.
+**V. S. Baghel** and S. Durga Bhavani, "Multiple team formation using an evolutionary approach," In Proceedings of Eleventh International Conference on Contemporary Computing (IC3), pp 1-6, 2-4 August 2018, Noida, India.